-visit our events page
+visit our Events Page.

 About The Lewis Carroll Society

 The Lewis Carroll Society was formed in 1969 with the aim of encouraging research into the life and works of Lewis Carroll (Charles Lutwidge Dodgson).
 The Society has members around the world, including many leading libraries and institutions, authors, researchers and many who simply enjoy Carroll's books and want to find out more about the man and his work.
 Why not join the LCS - for your own interest and entertainment or to make a contribution to Carroll scholarship?
 Our subscriptions are remarkably low for a society of this nature.
 Click Here for Membership Details

 We also have an e-mail list whch enables us to keep you informed of interesting Carroll-related news and changes to our site.
 The list is primarily aimed at subscribing members of the Lewis Carroll Society as a supplementary means of receiving information to our regular printed publications.
 However, we welcome non-members to join the list.